Encouraging children to grow their skills

 The college currently has five teams competing in the local basketball competition at the Mike Barnett Recreation Centre, Dixon Road, Rockingham.
 Games are held on Thursday or Friday nights.
 Most of our teams train on the college courts after school.
 Teams range from Under 10 through to Under 14 teams.
 Basketball is open to both girls and boys.
 The summer season starts in October and continues through to April, and then the winter season is May through to September.
-For further information, please contact:
+For further information, please inquire with your classroom teacher.

 Phone: 0413 344 580

 South Coast Baptist College has a specialised, internationally accredited curriculum for its football (soccer) program.
 We currently have five football teams registered with the Peel Soccer Association for students in Year 3 through to Year 12.
 Teams train on the College oval, with days and times being dependent on the coach.
 Soccer season runs from Term 2 April through to August and games are played on Saturday mornings at various ovals over the Peel district.
 Registration is held in March.